bobthecomputer/Outside-Your-Bubble/docs/getting-started.md

 - `EMAIL_FROM` and SMTP details (defaults map to MailHog running from Compose).
 - `SERPER_API_KEY`: required for verification search.
 - `OLLAMA_BASE_URL` and `OLLAMA_MODELS`: point to your local or remote LLM server.
+- `REDIS_URL`: Redis connection string for rate limiting and any background queues (defaults to `redis://localhost:6379/0`).

 ## 4) Start services
 Use Docker Compose to launch the backing services.